Email FacebookTwitterMenu burgerClose thin

 Share

-The guaranteed income of an annuity makes this a valuable retirement product for many households.
-While there are many different kinds of annuity, two of the broadest categories are immediate vs. deferred contracts.
-With an immediate annuity, you buy the contract in one lump sum and begin receiving payments right away.
+The guaranteed income of an annuity makes it a valuable retirement product for many households.
+While there are many different types of annuities, two of the most popular are immediate vs. deferred contracts.
+With an immediate annuity, you buy the contract in a single lump sum and begin receiving payments immediately.
 A deferred annuity, on the other hand, lets you invest in the contract over time and begin receiving payments at a date in the future.
-Here’s what you need to know.
+This is what to consider when deciding between the two.

 A financial advisor can help you decide on retirement options for your specific needs.